Alta Valle Antrona Natural Park

 The Alta Valle Antrona Natural Park is a nature reserve in Piedmont, in Italy.

-It is in the Ossola valley between an altitude of 500 and 3.656 m (Pizzo d'Andolla).
+It is located in the Valle Antrona, in Ossola, between an altitude of 500 and 3.656 m (Pizzo d'Andolla).
 Despite the mining activities carried out in the past, the natural vegetation and fauna have been preserved.

 A great portion of the park adjoins Switzerland.
 It is managed by the Alpe Veglia and Alpe Devero Natural Park.